 Rolex Explorer II: Rust Repair Model 1655 with 1570 movement

 Here is yet another example of a Rolex that came into the shop with rust damage.
-The water intrusion spared the greater portion of the movement from corrosion, but it did severally damage the date indicated seating ring.
-This part gently holds the date ring, using three jewels to allow ring to rotate silky smooth. … Continue reading Rolex Explorer II: Rust Repair Model 1655 with 1570 movement
+The water intrusion spared the greater portion of the movement from corrosion, but it did severally damage the date wheel seating ring.
+This part gently holds the date wheel, using three jewels to allow ring to rotate silky smooth. … Continue reading Rolex Explorer II: Rust Repair Model 1655 with 1570 movement

 SHORT: Did You Know?
 Rolex BubbleBack